-Scott is a recently-elected member of the Red Sox Hall of Fame and the Mississippi Sports Hall of Fame.
-George Scott is now retired and lives in Greenville, Mississippi.
-He has three sons: Dion, a high school principal in Atlanta, middle son George III, in real estate in New Bedford, Massachusetts; and his youngest son, Brian, a sophomore attending Mississippi Delta Junior College.
-Brian plays on their baseball team and was batting over .400, said George, at the time of an early 2006 interview.
+Scott was elected to the Red Sox Hall of Fame in 2006 and the Mississippi Sports Hall of Fame the following year.
+He has three sons: Dion, a high school principal in Atlanta, middle son George III, in real estate in New Bedford, Massachusetts; and youngest son, Brian, of Greenville, Mississippi.

 George Scott died July 28, 2013, at his home in Greenville, Mississippi.

-2 Claflin, Larry; "Rookie Foy Winterbrook Choice To Nab Malzone's Post in Hub", The Sporting News, December 4, 1965, p.
-30
+2 Larry Claflin.
+"Rookie Foy Winterbrook Choice To Nab Malzone's Post in Hub," The Sporting News, December 4, 1965: 30.

-7 Claflin, Larry; "Red Sox Boss Wins Weighty Argument With Slugger Scott."
-The Sporting News, September 2, 1967, p.
-9
+8 Larry Claflin, "Red Sox Boss Wins Weighty Argument With Slugger Scott."
+The Sporting News, September 2, 1967: 9.

 9 Larry Claflin, "More Hurling Tops Bosox '68 Needs," The Sporting News, October 28, 1967: 16.